ykmhk/concept-brand-web-practice/README.md

 This is a fictional brand created for learning and portfolio purposes.
 It is not associated with any existing company or commercial product.

 ## 🚧 This project is still a work in progress.
+I haven't done all the pages and its currently not suitable for viewing with phone.
 I plan to continue improving the website by adding more pictures, pages, refining animations, enhancing responsiveness, and implementing additional interactive features.

 [link to index page](https://ykmhk.github.io/concept-brand-web-practice/)